KSP-KOS/KSLib/doc/lib_exec.md

 ### set_suffix

 args:
-  * structure, the structure to set the suffix of
+  * structure - any structure, the structure to set the suffix of
-  * suffix, the suffix to set
+  * suffix - string, the suffix to set
-  * val, the value to set the suffix to
+  * val - any structure, the value to set the suffix to

 example:
   `set_suffix(core,"tag","lib_exec").`